Transformers in Medical Image Analysis: A Review: Discussion

 \subsection{Model-improvement: quantification, acceleration and interpretation}

 Several works focused on the model efficiency within the medical imaging field.
 A natural idea is to simplify the attention mechanism, which demands the largest workload in Transformers.
 Gao \etal \cite{gao2021utnet} proposed an efficient self-attention mechanism and position encoding, which significantly reduced the complexity of the self-attention operation from $O(n^2)$ to approximate $O(n)$.
 This circumvented the hurdle that Transformers require a huge amount of data to learn vision inductive bias.
 Their hybrid-layer design initializes Transformers as convolutional networks without the need of pretraining.
-Besides, the aforementioned Vision Outlooker (VOLO) proposed by Liu \etal \cite{PureTrans-VOLO-liu2021automatic} replaced the standard ViTs with Linformer which performs the internal self-attention mechanism, reducing the original space time complexity of $O(n^2)$ to a smaller complexity of $O(n)$.
+Besides, the aforementioned Vision Outlooker (VOLO) adopted by Liu \etal \cite{PureTrans-VOLO-liu2021automatic} replaced the standard self-attention with outlook attention which performs the internal self-attention mechanism, reducing the original space time complexity.
+Li \etal \cite{li2022transbtsv2} redesigned the Transformer block in their work TransBTSV2, pursuing a shallower but wider architecture compared with the conventional Transformer-based methods.
+Inspired by the dilated convolution kernels, Wu \etal \cite{wu2022d} conducted the global self-attention in a dilated manner, enlarging the receptive fields without increasing the patched and reducing the computational costs.
+Xu \etal \cite{xu2021ect} built a multi-scale searching space composed of a multi-branch parallel searching block, which connects CNN and Transformer in parallel.
+They also proposed an efficient resource constrained search strategy to simultaneously optimize the accuracy and costs (\eg, Params. and FLOPs) of the model.

 We have seen fewer works attempting to solve the model efficiency problem in MIA rather than in CV.
 However, as medical images come in larger sizes and smaller quantities, there is an urging need of solving this problem in the field.
 Thus, we would like to see more works in this specific research direction.